DeNA/mobilize-base/README.md

 * write_handler	This is where the job writes its data to.
 For mobilize-base, you should enter "gsheet"

-* param_source This is an array of data, as read from a google sheet, that is relayed to the job.
+* param_source This is the path to an array of data, as read from a google sheet, that is relayed to the job.
   The format is `<google docs book>/<google docs sheet>`, so if you wanted to read from the "output" sheet on the "monthly results" book you